The 22 Days Uganda birding tour will take you to some of the prime birdwatching destinations in Uganda

 Chimpanzee tracking in Kibale Forest

 Kibale Forest is a prime birding spot in Uganda with about 375 bird species, including six Albertine Rift endemics.
-It is an excellent birding destination with habitats ranging from wet and dry tropical forests to woodland and savannah.
-The number one sought-after bird in the Kibale Forest is the Green-breasted Pitta
+Kibale Forest is an excellent birding destination in Uganda with habitats ranging from wet and dry tropical forests to woodland and savannah.
+The number one sought-after bird in the Kibale Forest is the Green-breasted Pitta-A striking short-tailed upright bird with a peculiar bottle-green breast, a black-and-buff head, a white throat, a scarlet belly, and shiny blue-spotted wings and rump.
+A scarce resident of dense lowland forest, usually skulking in pairs in leaf litter on the forest floor

 Kibale Forest is home to more than 1,000 chimpanzees, the prime chimp tracking destination in Uganda.